Welcome to the

 If You Would Like to Speak

-Have A Concern?
-Members of the community who would like to have their concern considered for placement on the agenda at the next Far East Area Commission meeting are encouraged to submit a written testimony via our contact form, contact the Far East Area Commission Chair, and/or contact the appropriate committee chair person.
+We represent you!
+Members of the community who would like to have their concern considered for placement on the agenda at the next Far East Area Commission meeting are encouraged to submit written testimony via our contact form, or contact the Far East Area Commission Chair.

 Submit A Speaker Slip